jina-ai/finetuner/docs/2_step_by_step/2_2_experiment_and_run.md

   - Run1: Use bert-based model.
   - Run2: Use sentence-transformer model.
 + Experiment: Fine-tune ResNet on WILD dataset.
-  - Run1: Use ResNet18 with learning rate 0.01 and SGD optimizer.
+  - Run1: Use ResNet50 with learning rate 0.01 and Adam optimizer.
   - Run2: Use ResNet50 with learning rate 0.01 and SGD optimizer.
   - Run3: Use ResNet50 with learning rate 0.0001 and Adam optimizer.